vvanpo/etiketfs/README.md

   context of the system and the other files in it.
 Moving a file into or out of a filesystem preserves intrinsic—but not extrinsic—metadata.

-  **Attributive** metadata consists of stateful properties that users can add, remove, or modify.
+  **Attributive** metadata consists of stateful properties that can be added, removed, or modified.

   **Derived** metadata consists of read-only properties calculated from the file content.
 Derived property identifiers can be grouped by name and a defined